Alluxio/alluxio/docs/en/deploy/Running-Alluxio-On-a-Cluster.md

   - This is set to the URI of the shared storage system to mount to the Alluxio root.
 This shared shared storage system must be accessible by all master nodes and all worker nodes.
   - Examples: `alluxio.underfs.address=hdfs://1.2.3.4:9000/alluxio/root/`, `alluxio.underfs.address=s3a://bucket/dir/`
+- `alluxio.master.journal.type=UFS`
+  - This uses UFS as the journal place.
+Note that Zookeeper cannot work with journal type `EMBEDDED` (use a journal embedded in the masters).
 - `alluxio.master.journal.folder=<JOURNAL_URI>`
   - This is set to the URI of the shared journal location for the Alluxio leader master to write the journal to, and for standby masters to replay journal entries from.
 This shared shared storage system must be